microsoft/industry/healthcare/solutions/powerPlatform/readme.md

 ### Design considerations

 * To have a common datastore, data can be integrated into Dataverse as a one-off activity or on a schedule.
 ALternatively, virtual tables can be used to map data in an external data source so that it appears to exist in Dataverse.
 * Custom tables and/or standard, pre-defined tables can be used as a datasource when creating a Power Platform application.
+* Row- and column-level security can be used to restrict access to data within tables.
+* Automatic and manual backups are available.
+Automatic backups are system-initiated and manual backups are user-initiated.
+* Audit Logs can be enabled to track changes to tables and columns over time for security and analyticl purposes.

 ### Design recommendations

-* Integrate required data sources into Dataverse to leverage a common datastore for your applications, simplify connectivity, reduce management overhead
+* Integrate required data sources into Dataverse to leverage a common datastore for your applications, simplify connectivity, reduce management overhead and reduce the point of failures within the architecture.
 * Use standard tables whenever possible to simplify the app development and reduce the risk of data replication within Dataverse.
+* In general, rely on automatic system-initiated backups.
+Use manual user-initiated backups before updating the environment or before making any application updates.
+* Enable auditing for tables to log any data creation, changes, or deletion in the respective tables.
+All columns are audited by default, when turning the feature on and auditing must be turned on for the environment.
+*

 ## Power BI